Raiders0786/ClickjackPoc/README.md

 http://www.target.com/directory
 https://www.target.com/directory
 ````

-## Features:
-- It will take all the targets from the file passed.
-- Make the exploit Poc by creating a HTML File with `TargetName.html` as the Output.
-- Will Print `Not Vulnerable` if Target is not Vulnerable.
-- Multi Threading Support Added.
-- Integrated `Slack Alert` with PoC Code.
-- Script will now store all the respective PoC code in `results` folder with respective name.

 ## Reach Me :
 - `Do Tag Me if you get Rewarded💸💰 , Will be Very Happy to hear that 😄 !`